-One of the heads of jurisdiction specifies that a defendant may be served outside Singapore with leave of court if he is domiciled, ordinarily resident, or carrying on business, or has property in Singapore.
+One of the heads of jurisdiction specifies that a defendant may be served outside Singapore with the court’s permission if he is domiciled, ordinarily resident, or carrying on business, or has property in Singapore.
 This provision is not confined to corporations and may apply to natural persons.
 It should be noted that an individual carrying on business in Singapore, whether by an agent or otherwise, can be brought within the jurisdiction of the Singapore court under this provision.

 Other heads of jurisdiction under Order 11 Rule 1 include, but are not limited to, the following:

-- Leave may be granted where the plaintiff is claiming to “enforce, rescind, dissolve, annul or otherwise affect a contract, or to recover damages or obtain other relief in respect of the breach of contract”, and if the contract is linked to Singapore in a specified way;
+- Permission may be granted where the claimant is claiming to “enforce, rescind, dissolve, annul or otherwise affect a contract, or to recover damages or obtain other relief in respect of the breach of contract”, and if the contract is linked to Singapore in a specified way;

-- Leave may be granted by court for service out of jurisdiction if the plaintiff’s claim is founded on a cause of action arising in Singapore;
+- Permission may be granted by court for service out of jurisdiction if the claimant’s claim is founded on a cause of action arising in Singapore;

-- Leave may be granted in tort cases where the claim is founded on a tort, wherever committed, which is founded at least in part by an act or omission occurring in Singapore;
+- Permission may be granted in tort cases where the claim is founded on a tort, wherever committed, which is founded at least in part by an act or omission occurring in Singapore;

-- Leave may be granted for service out of jurisdiction where an injunction is sought ordering the defendant to do or refrain from doing anything in Singapore.
+- Permission may be granted for service out of jurisdiction where an injunction is sought ordering the defendant to do or refrain from doing anything in Singapore.

 (2) Serious issue to be tried on the merits

-To show that there is a “proper” case for service out of jurisdiction, the plaintiff must also convince the court that there is a serious issue to be tried on the merits of the case.
-This generally refers to a substantial question of fact or law which the plaintiff has a genuine desire to be tried.
+To show that there is a “proper” case for service out of jurisdiction, the claimant must also convince the court that there is a serious issue to be tried on the merits of the case.
+This generally refers to a substantial question of fact or law which the claimant has a genuine desire to be tried.

 (3) Singapore is the proper forum for the case to be heard